-Affirmative Consent: means affirmative, conscious, and voluntary agreement to engage in sexual activity.
+Consent means affirmative, conscious, and voluntary agreement given by both parties to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.
-Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
+Neither lack of protest or resistance nor silence means consent has been given.
+Affirmative consent must be ongoing throughout sexual activity, and consent can be revoked at any time.
+The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never alone be assumed to be an indicator of consent.

-- 1. Lack of protest or resistance does not mean consent; - 2.
-Silence does not mean consent; - 3.
-The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent:
+It shall not be a valid excuse to alleged lack of affirmative consent that the Respondent believed that the Complainant consented to the sexual activity under either of the following circumstances:

-It shall not be a valid excuse that the alleged lack of affirmative consent that Respondent believed that Complainant consented to the sexual activity under either of the following circumstances:
+(A) The accused's belief in affirmative consent arose from the intoxication or recklessness of the accused.

-- (A) Respondent's belief in affirmative consent arose from the intoxication or recklessness of Respondent; - (B) Respondent did not take reasonable steps, in the circumstances known to Respondent at the time, to ascertain whether Complainant affirmatively consented.
+(B) The accused did not take reasonable steps, in the circumstances known to the accused at the time, to ascertain whether the Complainant affirmatively consented.

-It shall not be a valid excuse that Respondent believed that Complainant affirmatively consented to the sexual activity if Respondent knew or reasonably should have known that Complainant was unable to consent to the sexual activity under any of the following circumstances:
+It shall not be a valid excuse that the Respondent believed that the Complainant affirmatively consented to the sexual activity if the Respondent knew or reasonably should have known that the Complainant was unable to consent to the sexual activity under any of the following circumstances:

-- (A) Complainant was asleep or unconscious. - (B) Complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the complainant could not understand the fact, nature, or extent of the sexual activity. - (C) Complainant was unable to communicate due to a mental or physical condition.
+- (A) The Complainant was asleep or unconscious. - (B) The Complainant was incapacitated due to the influence of drugs, alcohol, or medication so that the Complainant could not understand the fact, nature, or extent of the sexual activity. - (C) The Complainant was unable to communicate due to a mental or physical condition.